stfc/pearl-docs/content/03-02_containers.rst

 2. Create an NGC API key for access to the NGC container registry.
 This can be found by selecting ‘SETUP’ from the left-side menu. **Retain a copy of the key for use in the following step**.

-3. Log on to ui.pearl.scd.stfc.ac.uk using your pearlXXX account ans set up the Singularity-Docker environment
+3. Log on to ``ui.pearl.scd.stfc.ac.uk`` using your pearlXXX account and set up the Singularity-Docker environment

 .. code-block:: console